shariful10/Sports-Gear/README.md

 * Then Create Instructor Page
 * Then Create Classes Page
 * Then Implement Dynamic Title Using React Helmet
-* Added Dark Mode On Hole Website
+* Dark Mode Added On Full Website

 ### Used Packages:
 * swiper